GELOG/adamcloud/README.md

 * spark_cdh5 : Spark from CDH 5 (shipping inside)

 ## Available Scripts
+### Local Distributed Environment
-* bootstrap_primary.sh : Configures the primary node by running cAdvisor, Weave, the clients (Snap, Adam and Avocado), Spark Master, HDFS NameNode and HDFS SecondaryNameNode
+* singlehost_images.sh : Pulls cAdvisor, Ubuntu and builds a client (including Snap, Adam and Avocado), OracleJdk, Spark and Hadoop image on the single host
-* bootstrap_secondaries.sh : Configures a secondary node by running cAdvisor, Weave, Spark Worker and HDFS DataNode
+* singlehost_containers.sh : Runs cAdvisor, a client, a Spark Master and a Spark Worker on the single host

+### Cluster Environment
-* images_primary.sh : Pulls cAdvisor, Weave, Ubuntu and builds Snap, Adam, Avocado, OracleJdk, Spark and Hadoop images for the primary node
+* multihosts_pri_images.sh : Pulls cAdvisor, Weave, Ubuntu and builds a Snap, Adam, Avocado, OracleJdk, Spark and Hadoop image for the primary host
-* images_secondaries.sh : Pulls cAdvisor, Weave, Ubuntu and builds OracleJdk, Spark and Hadoop images for a secondary node
+* multihosts_sec_images.sh : Pulls cAdvisor, Weave, Ubuntu and builds a OracleJdk, Spark and Hadoop image on a secondary host
+* multihosts_pri_containers.sh : Runs cAdvisor, Weave, the clients (Snap, Adam and Avocado), a Spark Master, a HDFS NameNode and a HDFS SecondaryNameNode on the primary host
+* multihosts_sec_containers.sh : Runs cAdvisor, Weave, a Spark Worker and a HDFS DataNode on a secondary host

 ## Tutorial
 ### Docker basics